JoseRuedaRueda/ScintSuite/README.md

 ### Note for developers
 - Before changing anything in a module open a issue in GitLab to start a discussion
 - Indentation must be done via 4 spaces!
-- PEP 8 guide is recommended, if some piece of code is merged without this standard, the maintainers could modify your code to adapt it to this standard
+- PEP 8 guide is recommended, if some piece of code want to be merged without this standard, the maintainers could modify your code to adapt it to this standard (or completely deny your merge request)
   + maximum 80 character-long lines
   + space separation between operators, i.e., =a + b=
   + no blanks at the end of the lines